AmirSuhail21/AmirSuhail21/README.md

 ---

 <p align="center">
 ⭐ Thanks for visiting my profile!
-If you like my work, consider giving a ⭐ to my repositories.
+If you like my work, consider giving a star to my repositories.
 </p>